 In fact, many of my clients develop a long-term series and they often receive emails from their happy prospects (and now lifelong fans!) who boast with gratitude for the value they receive from their emails.
 And the best thing?
 It’s all happening automatically.

-In this post, I will outline some [best practice and ideas for your emails](https://keap.com/resources/email-marketing) to remain fresh and engaging, so you can continue to move your prospects down towards a full-hearted “yes” while growing your authority in the meantime.
+In this post, I will outline some best practice and ideas for your emails and define what is an email nurture sequence so you can continue to move your prospects down towards a full-hearted “yes” while growing your authority in the meantime.

 Best practices for long-term nurture series